winsa24/winsa24.github.io/content/en/homepage/about.md

 ### EXTRACURRICULAR ACTIVITIES

-- Vice minister of the Department of Social Practice in the Communist Youth League in Beijing University of Technology.
+- Vice minister of the Social Practice Department in the Communist Youth League of Beijing University of Technology.
-Organized and managed volunteer activities, recruitment and other activities; communicated and collaborated with different departments; applied for activity funds and held social practice results report meeting
+> Organized and managed volunteer activities, recruitment and other activities; communicated and collaborated with different departments; applied for activity funds and held social practice results report meeting
 - Assistant English teacher volunteer at Association Carcajada De Villena, Spain.
-Introduced Chinese culture and helped the teachers to organize activities and communicated with other volunteers from different countries.
+> Introduced Chinese culture and helped the teachers to organize activities and communicated with other volunteers from different countries.

 ### RESEARCH INTERESTS